First theatrical flyer, late 1982

 Final Yamato was certainly on everyone’s must-see list (just like Return of the Jedi in America) and plenty of new products were readied, but the enormous amount of competition from other anime was consuming a lot of resources.
 This resulted in the campaign for Final Yamato actually being smaller than all the previous films with the sole exception of The New Voyage.
 On the other hand, it was evident after the experience of Yamato III that children were pretty much out of the picture by this time, so all the products were oriented toward older fans.

 Bandai had been one of the greatest beneficiaries of Yamato licensing, having released dozens of popular model kits that positioned it to become the dominant force in anime merchandising for decades to come.
-One of its other products was the Final Yamato jigsaw puzzle shown above left.
-The sticker set at right probably came from the Shueisha publishing company.
+One of its other products was this Final Yamato jigsaw puzzle.

 The Yamato production years were peppered with many different kinds of events from concerts to film screenings.
 1983 was the first year Yamato became the subject of larger consideration with an exhibition at Family Land, a theme park in Takarazuka (near Osaka).
 It was converted into Takarazuka Garden Fields in 2003, but twenty years earlier it featured the “Big Space Project,” an examination of science fact and fiction.
 It ran from March 19 through June 5 as indicated on the flyer shown above.